Lingyungou11/SC-DION-for-permafrost-inversion/README.md

 # SC-DION: A Solver-Consistent Deep Inverse Operator Network for Self-Supervised Constitutive Inversion in Frozen Soils

-This repository contains the codes and datasets associated with the manuscript:
+This repository contains the code and datasets associated with the manuscript:

 **“SC-DION: A Solver-Consistent Deep Inverse Operator Network for Self-Supervised Constitutive Inversion in Frozen Soils”**